-THIS IS NOT MEANT TO TAKE THE PLACE OF A FACTORY PROVIDED INSTALLATION CLASS
+THIS IS NOT MEANT TO TAKE THE PLACE OF A FACTORY-PROVIDED INSTALLATION CLASS.

 Leaks and Tightness Test

-Flares…..I know, everyone hates them but a properly made and installed flare is an effective mechanical joint.
-Be sure to ream (deburr) the tubing, use your flare sizing guide tool to assure the flare is a good flare.
+Flares.
+I know—everyone hates them, but a properly made and installed flare is an effective mechanical joint.
+Be sure to ream (deburr) the tubing; use your flare sizing guide tool to assure the flare is a good flare.
 I have made my fair share of flares that looked good but didn’t pass the test with the gauge.
 If you don’t have one, you need one.
 The link to the one I use will be at the bottom.
 Also, be sure to use a torque wrench and torque all flares to the appropriate torque specs.
-I have come across a lot of them that leak after the change of season with the corresponding expansion and contraction.
+I have come across many of them that leak after the change of season with the corresponding expansion and contraction.
 Often, they’ll last 3-6 months before they start to leak.

 Be sure to get below 500 microns and hold.
-A new and tight system should easily be able to get down under 300 and hold there, if not then you want to investigate further.
+A new and tight system should easily be able to get down under 300 and hold there.
+If not, then you want to investigate further.

-Make sure you use insulation with the outside diameter of at least ¾”.
+Make sure you use insulation with an outside diameter of at least ¾”.
 If line sets run through an attic or unconditioned space, this is especially important.
 Be sure to seal the joints with appropriate glues or tapes designed for the purpose.

 Purge & Flow Nitrogen

-It’s very important that you displace all air with nitrogen by purging first, then flow nitrogen at a very low rate anytime you are brazing.
+You must displace all air with nitrogen by purging first, then flow nitrogen at a very low rate anytime you are brazing.
 There are filters/strainers everywhere in the system that are fine mesh that can be clogged up very easily.
 See pictures below.

-Be sure to daisy chain your wiring.
+Be sure to daisy-chain your wiring.
 Also, make sure to use non-shielded 18/2 stranded wire (or whatever your particular product requires) and install it according to the submittals from your sales engineer.

 Setting The Units

-To reduce refrigerant noise, it’s recommended to keep the first elbow after a refnet at least 20” away and 40” away for branch boxes.
+If you want to reduce refrigerant noise, it’s recommended to keep the first elbow after a refnet at least 20” away and 40” away for branch boxes.

 Line Length Measurements

-Please, please, please keep track of and measure the lineset!
+Please, please, please keep track of and measure the line set!

 Send it to your sales engineer so that the correct additional charge can be calculated.
-These are critical charge machines so every pound matters.
+These are critical charge machines, so every pound matters.

 Install expansion joints per your sales engineer requirements.
 This is important because of the possibility of a large change in temperature that the pipe is under and needs to be allowed to expand and contract.
 If not, there’s a possibility of blowing out the end of a fitting.

 Do NOT tighten your pipe clamps down with your impact driver.
-The pipe needs the ability to move, otherwise there’s a chance you can blow out a fitting.
+The pipe needs the ability to move; otherwise, there’s a chance you can blow out a fitting.

-PS- Here is a good Flare Gauge available from TruTech Tools
+P.S. – Here is a good flare gauge available from TruTech Tools